 In the 1860s China’s last great imperial dynasty was entering its final chapters, and Mrs. Chen survived smallpox at a great cost, leaving her disfigured from scarring.
 Left to the city outskirts at Wanfu bridge entering the northern edges of the city, she and her husband operated a humble road-side eatery called the Chen Xingsheng Restaurant.

-Though there are several legends involving how Mrs. Chen’s tofu dish became popularized, (via traders asking her to cook their wares, a tired businessman seeking shelter, or meat-eating customers who wanted to upgrade her vegetarian version) Mrs. Chen’s recipe became renown, and hungry patrons were told to identify the humble stall through her appearance: “Ma” meaning scarred with pockmarks, and “Po” meaning old lady.
+Though there are several legends involving how Mrs. Chen’s mapo tofu recipe became popularized, (via traders asking her to cook their wares, a tired businessman seeking shelter, or meat-eating customers who wanted to upgrade her vegetarian version) Mrs. Chen’s mapo tofu recipe became renown, and hungry patrons were told to identify the humble stall through her appearance: “Ma” meaning scarred with pockmarks, and “Po” meaning old lady.
 Today, the Scarred Old Lady’s tofu is celebrated the world over, and is part of the reason Chengdu became recognized as a UNESCO culinary city.

 Chengdu records from 1909 show that the Chen family eventually embraced the popular name, re-registering their business as Chen Mapo Tofu Restaurant and listed as one of the 23 most famous restaurants in Chengdu in the late Qing Dynasty.
-Its flavor, price and suitability with rice meant mapo tofu became a Chinese food staple, spreading nationwide.
+Its flavor, price, and suitability with rice meant mapo tofu became a Chinese food staple, spreading nationwide.

-1 tsp of Sichuan peppercorns*
+1 tsp of whole Sichuan peppercorn*

-4 inches of ginger, finely minced
+4 slices of ginger, finely minced

 8 cloves of garlic, finely minced

-4 Tbsp of chilli flakes*
+4 tbsp of chili flakes*

 2 tbsps of Sichuan peppercorn powder*

-2 cups of chicken stock (water also works just fine)
+2 cups of chicken stock

 2 tbsp of light soy sauce

-1 tbsp of sesame oil (optional but recommended)
+1 tbsp of sesame oil (optional)

 2 tbsp cornstarch

-2 stalk of green onion/ scallions to garnish
+2 stalks of green onion to garnish